No matter how great your website is, if visitors are having a hard time opening up and navigating, don’t even think about making a dent online!

 Keep this principle in mind whilst designing a website.
 Our own site, Sitewired, does not have more than 8 elements.

 We at Sitewired take our clients’ business credibility at the forefront of our web design process.
-Whilst designing their website, we don’t use free themes, nor rely on cheap stock photos that are flooding the web.
-Instead, we ask them to send us high quality pictures of their offices, employees, buildings, etc. as all of it connects the brand with their target audience.
+Whilst designing their website, we don’t use free themes nor rely on cheap stock photos that are flooding the web.
+Instead, we ask them to send us high-quality pictures of their offices, employees, buildings, etc., as all of them connect the brand with their target audience.
 If it’s real, it has to look real.

 Here are some tips to improve your website credibility: